 Bricklin used his now familiar franchise system to recruit Subaru dealers.
 The Subaru 360 was priced at just $1295, $500 less than a Volkswagen Beetle.
 This drew a lot of interest.
 In the first year of operations, Bricklin and his dealers peddled some two thousand 360s to Americans, presumably small ones, who could now find parking spaces aplenty between 50mpg jaunts.

 The little Subies didn’t fare much better on the racetrack than they did on the street.
-The 2-stoke engines weren’t designed to be flogged around a racecourse by teenaged A.J Foyt want-a-bes.
+Their 2-stoke engines weren’t designed to be flogged around a racecourse by teenaged A.J Foyt want-a-bes.
 They began to fail at an alarming rate.
 Moreover, protection bumpers or not, the bodies began to disintegrate from the abuse.
 Bricklin started to explore the possibility of using fiberglass or acrylic to make replacement bodies.
-But FasTrack was disintegrating as quickly as the sheet metal on its cars and Bricklin’s interest in the venture waned.
+But FasTrack was disintegrating as quickly as the sheet metal on its cars.
+Bricklin was sued for $2.5 million by franchisees claiming breach of contract, and his interest in the venture waned.

 Some might argue that the 360/FasTrack adventure was a disaster. (especially if you’d owned a franchise) For the optimist Malcolm Bricklin, it was a teachable moment.
 The Consumer Reports debacle, gave him an appreciation for the virtues of safe cars, and through the FasTrack experience, he acquired a fascination with acrylic bodies.
 With these lessons in mind, and some of Subaru’s $20 million still in hand, Bricklin set out to launch a new car like none other; a safety sports car.